Cremation Costs in North Carolina | 2026 Guide

 8. Return of ashes to the family: The funeral director returns the ashes to the family or arranges for their collection.
 The family can then decide how they wish to handle the ashes, whether it’s keeping them at home, scattering them in a meaningful location, or interring them in a cemetery.

-It is important to note that the specific process may vary somewhat depending on the particular funeral home or crematory you choose in North Carolina.
+The specific process may vary slightly depending on the funeral home or crematory you choose in North Carolina.
 Although NC funeral legislation governs strict standards, all licensed crematories in the State maintain rigorous standards.

 How long does cremation take in North Carolina?

 As mentioned above, it will likely take 3-7 days before a cremation can proceed.
-It can take longer if there is any delay in completing authorizations or obtaining the death certificate and cremation permit.
+It may take longer if authorizations are delayed or if the death certificate and cremation permit are not obtained.

-The cremation process usually takes 3-5 hours to complete.
-However, this varies depending on the cremation retort machinery, the weight of the deceased, and the time of day the cremation is conducted.
+The cremation process typically takes 3-5 hours.
+However, this varies based on the cremation retort machinery, the deceased’s weight, and the time of day the cremation is conducted.

 Is Water Cremation or Aquamation available in North Carolina?

 Yes, water cremation is legal and available.
-It is a little more expensive than flame cremation but is much greener, with a significantly lower carbon output.
+It is slightly more expensive than flame cremation but is much greener, with a significantly lower carbon footprint.

-To learn about Water Cremation and its benefits – visit our Guide to Aquamation or Resomation.
+To learn about Water Cremation and its benefits – visit our Guide to Aquamation or Water Cremation.

-There are three Aquamation Service Providers in NC located in Hillsborough, Shelby, and Wilmington.
-The price for a water cremation service varies between $1,995 and $2,500.
+There are three Aquamation Service Providers in NC, located in Hillsborough, Shelby, and Wilmington.
+The price for a water cremation service ranges from $1,995 to $2,500.

 Where can I legally scatter cremation ashes?

-The scattering of cremated remains is still somewhat an unregulated practice.
-Cemeteries may offer scattering gardens but will charge you for the service.
+The scattering of cremated remains is still somewhat unregulated.
+Cemeteries may offer scattering gardens, but they will charge you for the service.
 If you wish to scatter your loved one’s ashes somewhere scenic, public, and special, you must follow certain dispersal guidelines and check any public land permit rules.

 Visit our Complete Guide to Scattering Cremated Remains for tips on how to scatter, rules and regulations on where you can scatter safely, and ideas about creative ash scattering memorial tributes.